Governor Tom McCall's Administration

-“If regard is and to the traditions of the Commonwealth and the character of her people, there is no place upon the glove that has title to be governed by wiser laws.
+“If regard is had to the traditions of the Commonwealth and the character of her people, there is no place upon the globe that has title to be governed by wiser laws.
 I she to have the sort of government to which she is entitled?
 It rests with us to give answer.
 Let us reverence the mandate we have received from the people.
 Let it be our aim to do deeds which shall take their place with the best things in our history and be an incentive and a challenge to those who shall come after us.
 The power which we wield does not belong to us but to those who put it in our hands.
 And unless we shall use it solely for the public weal, we shall fall far short of performing our duty.”

 In Oregon, our accomplishments of the next days and months will stem --- as before --- from the labors of people who gave the best of themselves, of public servants who put the common good ahead of personal or party interest.

-WE will not accomplish all that we as individuals believe we should, ever though we do our utmost personally to fulfill public expectations.
+We will not accomplish all that we as individuals believe we should, ever though we do our utmost personally to fulfill public expectations.
 There must be conciliation, flexibility and compromise if plans are to become reality.